Red Light Therapy for COPD - A New Hope in Respiratory Care

 Can red light therapy treat COPD?

-Red light therapy cannot completely heal COPD, but it significantly reduces symptoms and creates a healthy environment that allows your respiratory tract, including the lungs and bronchi, to heal faster.
+Red light therapy cannot completely heal COPD, but it can significantly reduce symptoms and create a healthy environment that allows your respiratory tract to heal faster.

 What is the best therapy for COPD?

-The most effective treatment for COPD typically consists of pulmonary rehabilitation, lifestyle modifications including quitting smoking, and prescribed inhalers.
-Newer therapies like red light therapy or oxygen therapy may also be able to assist in controlling symptoms in certain situations.
+The most effective treatment for COPD typically consists of pulmonary rehabilitation and prescribed inhalers.
+Newer therapies like red light therapy may also assist in controlling symptoms.

 Does red light therapy help with oxygen levels?